TransforMap/transformap-wiki/TransforMap.md

 * Self Governance
 * Patterns and Performative Templates for Local Interventions
 * incremental Data Standardization
-* Licensing, Trust and Legal issues in terms of Institutionalization
+* Licensing, Trust and Legal issues in terms of Institutionalisation

 You may also want to focus your attention at past and future [[Events]].